-On the north side of Mangamaunu there is Blue Duck Stream where beachbreaks can be surfed that are not affected at all by the tide level.
-The wave with the best credentials is undoubtedly Mangamaunu , a nice right pointbreak.
+On the north side of Mangamaunu there is Blue Duck Stream where beachbreaks can be surfed, they are not affected at all by the tide level.
+The best wave is undoubtedly Mangamaunu , a nice right pointbreak.
 The fresh air coming down from the mountain creates offshore winds that blow every morning and during the winter they could last all day despite the prevailing NE wind.
 Large NE-E swells are the result of epic conditions, while S-SE swells create more currents.
-For those who want more power, Meatworks reefs at low tide are recommended.
-Kahutara could be Mangamaunu's twin, without her strength and inferior constancy.
-It holds waves up to 3m and is an excellent right that breaks over a reef of gravel and boulders.
+For those who want more powerful conditions, Meatworks reefs at low tide are recommended.
+Kahutara could be Mangamaunu’s twin, without her strength and inferior constancy.
+It holds waves up to 13 ft and it is an excellent right that breaks over a reef of gravel and boulders.
 Pegasus Bay is well protected from S swells due to the Banks Peninsula; Gore bay is a very popular spot in the summer which offers the possibility to surf many peaks along its 5km length.
 High tide, SW winds and large SE-S swells wake the point in Port Robinson accessible through the farm land.
 Motunau Beach works at high tide.
-Waipara Beach in Midshore Bay is a left point but difficult to access as it is located in a private area and is under a cliff.
-The Christchurch city area offers a variety of beachbreaks such as New Brighton , the center of 'beach' culture and also the only beach with a webcam.
-If Summer Bar is active, most surfers check out Taylor's Mistake , which is a bit more exposed to swells from E-NE and picks up some waves near the beach.
+Waipara Beach in Midshore Bay is a left point but difficult to access as it is located in a private area and it is under a cliff.
+The Christchurch city area offers a variety of beachbreaks such as New Brighton , the center of ‘beach’ culture and also the only beach with a webcam.
+If Summer Bar is working well, most surfers check out Taylor’s Mistake , which is a bit more exposed to swells from E-NE and picks up some waves near the beach.
 Continuing south there are safe beaches of varying exposure such as Raupo Bay and Hickory Bay which are the most consistent.
 You can park your car at the farm gate before walking 15min to Magnet Bay , which has been surfed since the 1960s.

 Tariff per person, starting from: